 After defining the trigger event and its constraints, the trigger action is set.
 The trigger action is the command or set of commands that the trigger will carry out on all data that meet the constraints when the trigger fires.

-- ⊃ Specifying SQL statements for the trigger action: - 1.
-From the Specify a WHEN condition clause, click Next.
-The Trigger Action window appears.

-2. Enter the SQL statements that the trigger will execute.
+- ⇒ Specifying SQL statements for the trigger action: - 1.
+From the Specify a WHEN condition clause, click the Next button.
+The Trigger Action window appears. - Enter the SQL statements, SQL block or LUA script that the trigger will execute.